agmsb/gke-everest-june-2018/README.md

-# Kubernetes with Google Kubernetes Engine, Everest June 2018
+# Google Kubernetes Engine for Everest June 2018

 This is an accompanying repository for the GKE Everest Session in June 2018.